anirudhra/libpytunes/README.md

 This version should work in python3.
 You will need to install 'six' via pip.

+NAS_iTunes_Playlists.py will read Library.xml in current directory and generate .m3u playlists in 'playlists' directory

 Contributions by Liam Kaufman (liamkaufman.com), Steven Miller (copart), dpchu, selftext, z4r, pschorf, Mathew Bramson (mbramson), Roger Filmyer (rfilmyer), cktse, Scot Hacker (shacker), Anirudh Acharya

 **Before using libpytunes it is recommended that you backup your Itunes Library XML file.
 Use libpytunes at your own risk - there is no guarantee that it works or will not blow-up your computer!**